InstaWP/instawp-connect/readme.txt

-=== Staging - instaWP ===
+=== InstaWP Connect ===
 Contributors: instawp
 Tags: move, clone, migrate, staging, backup, restore, auto backup, cloud backup Requires at least: 4.5
-Tested up to: 6.0.3
+Tested up to: 6.1
 Requires PHP: 5.3
 Stable tag: 1.0
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-Migrate, staging, backup WP.
+Create staging WordPress site from production sites in 1-click.

 == Description ==
-Create staging sites with your InstaWP account
+InstaWP allows you to create WordPress websites for testing, development and staging.
+Using this plugin you can connect your Production sites and create 1-click websites from within the WP admin panel.

+Features

+- Websites are created on InstaWP cloud, so messing around with your own hosting.
+- Push poduction and staging with 2 way syncing.
+(Iterative sync coming soon..)
+- Full staging, partial or instant staging (coming soon..)
+- Uses your InstaWP API key to connect.

 == Minimum Requirements ==
 * Character Encoding UTF-8